sofia-fischer/philo-blog/content/posts/2025-06-bitemporal-data.md

 the approach I presented here is one proven way to handle bitemporal data.

 The main inspiration for this article was Simeon, who phrased it as "You understand bitemporal data, until you don't.
-And when you need it, you understand it again."
+And when you need it, you understand it again".
+Big thanks for the inspiration!

 This article, as all my public learnings, is my way to understand things, and hopefully have an easy time to re-understand the concepts and patterns.

+Happy coding :)